 3 Line Trainer / Beginner kites

-The next 3 kites we would recommend are the HQ Apex, Flysurfer Peak, and the Ozone Frenzy.
+Below are 3 kites we would recommend.
 These kites are user friendly and they have great depower, and are very stable kites for people who are new to the sport.
 These kites typically have more low end power and are more forgiving than performance oriented snow kites.
 Most people who are looking for a great kite to go cruise through the snow and catch some air from time to time will never out grow these Do-All kites.
 They are a great investment for your quiver.

-On a firm snow or hard packed snow surface, a 3m to 4m kite is a great size for lighter kiters and 5m to 8m kites are good sizes for heavier riders that are new to the sport.
+On a firm snow or hard packed snow surface with light powder, a 4m to 6m kite is a great size for lighter kiters and 5m to 8m kites are good sizes for heavier riders that are new to the sport.

-Inflateble kites will range from $900 on up for the kite.
-The control bar is often sold separate $350 on up.
-Then there is the harness ranging from $170 to $250 (for either a seat harness or waist harness).
-Total investment $1,350 and up.
+Inflateble kites will range from $1,500 on up for the kite.
+The control bar is often sold separate $500 on up.
+Then there is the harness ranging from $2o0 to $350 (for either a seat harness or waist harness).
+Total investment $2,500 and up for new gear.